Unsupervised Discovery of Failure Taxonomies from Deployment Logs: Method

-\paragraph{Step 1: Inferring Failure Reasons with MLLMs.} Each downsampled sequence is fed to an MLLM along with a structured prompt.
-The prompt first asks the model to describe the scene and agent behavior, then to infer a plausible cause of failure.
-We adopt a Chain-of-Thought (CoT) prompting strategy \cite{cot} to improve grounding and interpretability of the inferred reasons.
+Each downsampled sequence is fed to a VLM along with a structured prompt asking it to summarize the scene and agent behavior over the trajectory and to infer a plausible failure cause \( r^n \) grounded in the observed evidence.
+We adopt a Chain-of-Thought strategy \cite{cot} to encourage explicit intermediate reasoning and obtain the set of failure reasons \( \mathcal R = \{r^n\}_{n=1}^N \).